Experience Westerville's past through the themed exhibitions of artifacts on display in the Westerville History Center & Museum.

 Displays change periodically, showcasing different items and artifacts from the Westerville collection based on a central theme, including descriptions and historical content.

-Though there is no age restriction for entry, please note that this exhibit covers historical topics related to alcohol, including bootleggers, organized crime, speakeasies, and other unseemly legacies of the Prohibition era.
+Though there is no age restriction for entry, please note that this exhibit covers historical topics related to alcohol.
 No alcohol will be served.

 For over 200 years, women with passion, persistence, and courage have shaped the course of Westerville's history.
 These women had bold visions.
 They saw potential, overcame challenges, and enacted change.
 One Westerville reporter described the first woman who rode a bicycle through town as having "broken the ice."
 Many other local women, from librarian to cryptologist, Marine to musician, broke the ice in their own creative ways.